mcdonnellb/Boggle-online/README.md

 * I cloned the Python / projext 3 repository
 * I created a new Heroku app
 * I set the buildbacks from the settings tab to Python and NodeJS
+* I created a config var called `PORT` and set this value to `8000`
-* I linked tjhe Heroku app to my repository
+* I linked the Heroku app to my repository
 * I clicked on the deploy optiohn

 ## Creating the Heroku app